ylyma/tp/docs/UserGuide.md

   - This where commands are typed
   - press `Enter` to execute it.
 - <span style="background-color:rgba(255, 112, 112, 1)">Command Result Screen</span>
   - This is where the result of the command is displayed.
+Applicants are displayed in a list format.
 - <span style="background-color:rgba(170, 210, 232, 1)">Applicant list</span>
   - This is where the list of applicants is displayed.